Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Related Work

 \smallbreak

-\textbf{Text-to-image model alignment via post-training.} Post-training is emerging as an effective paradigm to align existing text-to-image models to output image to desired directions \textit{e.g.,} human preference.
-This post-training can take the form of direct fine-tuning given differentiable rewards~\cite{prabhudesai2023aligning, clark2023directly, xu2023imagereward, prabhudesai2024video} or Reward Weighted Regression (RWR)~\cite{peng2019advantage, fan2025online, lee2023aligning, dong2023raft}.
-Some post-training schemes build on reinforcement learning to leverage PPO~\cite{schulman2017proximal}-style policy gradients~\cite{black2023training, fan2023reinforcement, miao2024training, gupta2025simple, zhao2025score}, or perform Direct Preference Optimization (DPO) or its variants~\cite{rafailov2023direct, wallace2024diffusion, yuan2024self, liu2025improving, yang2024using, zhang2024onlinevpo, furuta2024improving, liang2025aesthetic, liu2025videodpo, liang2025aesthetic}.
+\textbf{Text-to-image model alignment via post-training.} Post-training is emerging as an effective paradigm to align existing text-to-image models toward desired objectives, \textit{e.g.,} human preference.
+This can take the form of direct fine-tuning given differentiable rewards~\cite{prabhudesai2023aligning, clark2023directly, xu2023imagereward, prabhudesai2024video} or Reward Weighted Regression (RWR)~\cite{peng2019advantage, fan2025online, lee2023aligning, dong2023raft}.
+Some schemes build on reinforcement learning to leverage PPO~\cite{schulman2017proximal}-style policy gradients~\cite{black2023training, fan2023reinforcement, miao2024training, gupta2025simple, zhao2025score}, or perform Direct Preference Optimization (DPO) or its variants~\cite{rafailov2023direct, wallace2024diffusion, yuan2024self, liu2025improving, yang2024using, zhang2024onlinevpo, furuta2024improving, liang2025aesthetic, liu2025videodpo}.
 More recently, Flow-GRPO~\cite{liu2025flowgrpo} introduces GRPO~\cite{shao2024deepseekmathgrpo} for flow matching models, by converting the ODE of flow matching sampling to SDEs to inject stochasticity.
-However, leveraging external rewards results in enhanced costs from having another model during training and also increased risks of reward hacking~\cite{rafailov2023direct, wallace2024diffusion, liu2025videodpo,liu2025improving}.
-In this work, we formulate the self-certainty of text-to-image generated outputs as the ability to recover the noise injected to its own generated outputs, which we leverage as the \textit{intrinsic} signal to perform post-training, resulting in improved text-to-image generation without reward hacking.
+However, external rewards increase training costs (an additional model must run alongside the generator) and raise the risk of reward hacking~\cite{rafailov2023direct, wallace2024diffusion, liu2025videodpo,liu2025improving}.
+In this work, we define self-confidence as the model's ability to recover noise injected into its own outputs, and use this \textit{intrinsic} signal for post-training, improving compositional generation, text rendering, and text-image alignment without reward hacking.

 \smallbreak